3.10.3. Rules for adding attributes to rivers

 When selecting a river type, you must preserve the hierarchy the river system.
 For example, a given river can not be tributary to a lower type of river.
 For example, a large river can not be a tributary to a small- or medium-sized river.

 Therefore, a river that relates to a lower type than its tributary based on its physical characteristics will be assigned a higher type equal to that of as the tributary.

 Rivers that connect channels should have a type no lower than “Middle-size river”.

 Enter the name of a river in the Part of field of the attribute panel for that section of riverbed (this is partially shown in the drawing): As you start entering the name of the river into the field, a list of suggestions comprised of rivers that are already on the map will appear automatically:

 If the river is not on the map yet, you must fill in this field manually: enter a name for the new river and it will be created.

 The techniques for entering river names are similar to the techniques for entering names for all items on YME.

-When entering river names, follow the rules in section 3.1.3.
+When naming rivers, follow the rules specified in Section 3.1.3.
 Map item naming rules.